astroprofsmith/intromodern.github.io/_sources/c10force.md

 beyond 1, which is indicated by the red horizontal dotted line.
 ```

-Figure 10.1 also shows that if you could push an object with a force
+{numref}`constaccfig` also shows that if you could push an object with
-equal to its weight on the surface of the Earth, within a few years,
+a force equal to its weight on the surface of the Earth, within a few
-the speed of that object would approach the speed of light, even if it
+years, the speed of that object would approach the speed of light,
-started out from rest.
-However, in practical terms, maintaining even
+even if it started out from rest.
+However, in practical terms,
-such a modest thrust for years without fair is hard to do without
+maintaining even such a modest thrust for years without fair is hard
-running out of fuel.
-But that's another topic for another day.
+to do without running out of fuel.
+But that's another topic for
+another day.

 The time component of Equation {eq}`newton2x` shows yet another reason